timetoleafs/radiodelay4bowen/index.md

 Apologies Linux users, I don't have a method for you, but if you're using Linux, something tells me you're more than capable of finding a way ;)

+If you have a PVR, you can pause your TV feed until the radio catches up.
+You could even use your smart Home device (Google Home, Alexa etc.) to find the radio feed.

 ### REQUIREMENTS:

 **Audio:**